 (Generic versions may still be available.)

-Phenergan (promethazine) Tablets and Suppositories may cause marked drowsiness or impair the mental and/or physical abilities required for the performance of potentially hazardous tasks, such as driving a vehicle or operating machinery.
-The use of alcohol or other central-nervous-system depressants such as sedatives/hypnotics (including barbiturates), narcotics, narcotic analgesics, general anesthetics, tricyclic antidepressants, and tranquilizers, may enhance impairment (see WARNINGS-CNS Depression and PRECAUTIONS-DRUG INTERACTIONS).
-Pediatric patients should be supervised to avoid potential harm in bike riding or in other hazardous activities.
+Phenergan (Promethazine HCl) Suppositories may cause marked drowsiness or impair the mental and/or physical abilities required for the performance of potentially hazardous tasks, such as driving a vehicle or operating machinery.
+The use of alcohol or other central-nervous-system depressants such as sedatives/hypnotics (including barbiturates), narcotics, narcotic analgesics, general anesthetics, tricyclic antidepressants, and tranquilizers, may enhance impairment (see WARNINGS – CNS Depression and DRUG INTERACTIONS ).
+Pediatric patients should be supervised to avoid potential harm in bike riding or other hazardous activities.

 Patients should be advised to report any involuntary muscle movements.